yaronneuman/lazysloth/README.md

 ## Architecture

-FastParrot is designed with a modular architecture:
+LazySloth is designed with a modular architecture:

 - **Core**: Configuration management and installation logic
 - **Collectors**: Extract aliases from various shell configurations